A tunable Monte Carlo method for mixing correlated-k opacities. PRAS: polynomial reconstruction and sampling: Accuracy comparison

-For the internal atmospheric fluxes and heating rate comparison, we use the 11 wavelength bins from \citet{Kataria2013} as in our cross section recovery accuracy test case, with the same T-p and VMR profile from the emission spectra case.
-We assume a constant atmospheric heat capacity of $c_{\rm p}$ = 1.14$\cdot$10$^{8}$ erg g$^{-1}$ K$^{-1}$, typical of a 10x solar, \ce{H2}/He dominated atmosphere.
-We make six different comparisons with the following methods \begin{itemize} \item 16+16 Legendre nodes with AEE. \item 4+4, 8+8 and 16+16 Legendre nodes with RORR. \item PRAS recovering 16+16 Legendre nodes with a high (10,000), medium (1000) and low (100) number of samples. \end{itemize} In this way, we can compare the differences between AEE and PRAS in the accuracy of producing heating rates in the atmosphere in typical hot Jupiter GCM conditions, as well as test how accuracy is affected from the number of samples assumed in PRAS. \citet{Amundsen2017} show that the RORR method with 32 node points reproduces well the line-by-line and full random overlap method (without resorting and rebinning).
-We therefore use our 16+16 node calculation results as the reference values.
+For the internal atmospheric fluxes and heating rate comparison, I use the 32 wavelength bins from \citet{Amundsen2014}, with the same T-p and VMR profile from the emission spectra case.
+I assume a constant atmospheric heat capacity of $c_{\rm p}$ = 1.14$\cdot$10$^{8}$ erg g$^{-1}$ K$^{-1}$, typical of a 10x solar, \ce{H2} and He dominated atmosphere.
+I make six different comparisons to the reference PM results with the following methods \begin{itemize} \item 16+16 Legendre nodes with AEE. \item 4+4, 8+8 and 16+16 Legendre nodes with RORR. \item PRAS recovering 16+16 Legendre nodes with a low (250), medium (1000) and high (10,000) number of samples. \end{itemize} In this way, I can compare the accuracy differences between AEE and PRAS when producing heating rates in the atmosphere for typical hot Jupiter GCM conditions, as well as test how accuracy is affected from the number of samples assumed in PRAS.